zevilz/WebServerCloudBackups/README.md

 TODO
 ----
 - [ ] add support for others database types backup
-- [ ] add support for partitioning archives into specified size
+- [x] ~~add support for partitioning archives into specified size~~
-- [ ] add automatically checking/creating folders in cloud
+- [x] ~~add automatically checking/creating folders in cloud~~
 - [ ] add logging with rotation
+- [ ] validating vars from config file
+- [ ] add full support for some special characters, spaces and non latin characters in file names and paths

 Changelog
 ---------

+- 22.02.2018 - 1.2.0 - added support for partitioning archives into specified size, automatically checking/creating folders in cloud, automatically remove slashes in the end of paths in vars to avoid errors, small code refactoring
 - 20.02.2018 - 1.1.0 - added support for excluding folders when archiving, small code refactoring, added new vars to config file
 - 14.05.2017 - 1.0.2 - added compress ratio parameter
 - 13.05.2017 - 1.0.1 - main script code refactoring